yairp03/picoGym/Forensics/information/README.md

 # Solution

-Giving an image, let's start by running [exiftool](https://linux.die.net/man/1/exiftool) to see the metadata of the image:
+In this challenge, we are given an image.
+A useful tool when dealing with images, called [exiftool](/Guides/Tools/exiftool.md), and it can be used to extract metadata from images.

+Let's run it on our image:

 ```bash
 $ exiftool cat.jpg